xatu-code/xatu-documentation/docs/source/outputs/conductivity.rst

 Structure of `*_sp.dat` and `*_ex.dat`
 =======================================

-Each file contains tabulated real parts of the conductivity tensor components for different photon energies:
+Each file contains real parts of the conductivity tensor components for different photon energies:

 .. code-block:: text